chipweinberger/flutter_blue_plus/README.md

 **6. Android: you're calling startScan too often**

-On Adroid you can only call `startScan` 6 times per minute.
-This is a platform limitation.
+On Adroid you can only call `startScan` 5 times per 30 second period.
+This is a platform restriction.

 ---